usdoj-crt/beta-ada/_pages/_resources/business-brief-hospital.md

 - explaining and describing medical conditions, tests, treatment options, medications, surgery and other procedures
 - providing a diagnosis, prognosis, and recommendation for treatment
 - obtaining informed consent for treatment
-- communicating with a patient during treatment, testing procedures, and during physician’s rounds• providing instructions for medications, post-treatment activities, and follow-up treatments
+- communicating with a patient during treatment, testing procedures, and during physician’s rounds
+- providing instructions for medications, post-treatment activities, and follow-up treatments
 - providing mental health services, including group or individual therapy, or counseling for patients and family members
 - providing information about blood or organ donations
 - explaining living wills and powers of attorney